-In Fall 2014, the 20 week sequence expands to two semesters and includes Writer/Directors AND Producers.
-Production plans will be completed by Decemer 2014.
+In Fall 2014, the 20 week sequence expanded to two semesters and included Writer/Directors AND Producers.
+Production plans were completed by December 2014.
 Films will be shot in Manhattan in Winter/Spring 2015.

 The exorbitant cost of higher education is now drawing national attention.
 Those costs have always been a concern to students pursuing the arts.
 We're proud that at Stony Brook Southampton we can offer the kind of education that is typically available only to the one percent, at a price that the 99 percent can afford.